george24601/notes/tidb/hot_region.md

-Use split region to pre-split hot regions
+Use split region to pre-split hot regions, otherwise,even though the id is evenly distributed, the newly split region leaders will most likely stay on the same store

+conversely, need to turn on region merge if deletion is common

 ### To split region
 1. Leader peer sends request to PD